mossgreen/mossgreen.github.io/_posts/2018-11-25-Spring-Certification-Spring-MVC.md

 **Parent ApplicationContext**
 - It is also called **RootApplicationContext**.
-- Iin a web application is usually created using `org.springframework.web.context.ContextLoaderListener`.
+- In a web application, parent ApplicationContext is usually created using `org.springframework.web.context.ContextLoaderListener`.
 - it includes the application-level configurations such as the back-end data source, security, and service and persistence layer configuration.
 - Say, it contains all non-web beans.
 - It's available to all servlet-level WebApplicationContexts.

 **Child ApplicationContext**
 - It is also called the web context or the DispatcherServletContext.
-- It is created by Spring MVC DispatcherServlet.
+- It is created by Spring MVC `DispatcherServlet`.
 - Beans in the web context can access the beans in the parent context, but not conversely.

 We can have **two DispatcherServlet** instances in an application.